-OECS: Organization of Eastern Caribbean States, self-described as "an International Intergovernmental Organisation dedicated to regional integration in the Eastern Caribbean" and consisting of Antigua and Barbuda, Commonwealth of Dominica, Grenada, Montserrat, the Federation of Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines as full members and Anguilla, the British Virgin Islands, Guadeloupe, and Martinique as associate members.
+OECS: Organisation of Eastern Caribbean States, self-described as "an International Intergovernmental Organisation dedicated to regional integration in the Eastern Caribbean."
+Its 11 member countries include Antigua and Barbuda, the Commonwealth of Dominica, Grenada, Montserrat, the Federation of Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines as "Protocol Members" and Anguilla, the British Virgin Islands, Guadeloupe, and Martinique as "Associate Members."

-OPEC: Organization of Petroleum Exporting Countries, self-described as "a permanent intergovernmental organization of 13 oil-exporting developing nations that coordinates and unifies the petroleum policies of its Member Countries," which currently include Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, the Republic of the Congo, Saudi Arabia, the United Arab Emirates, and Venezuela.
+OPEC: Organization of the Petroleum Exporting Countries, self-described as "a permanent intergovernmental organization of 13 oil-exporting developing nations that coordinates and unifies the petroleum policies of its Member Countries."
+Its 13 member countries currently include Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, the Republic of the Congo, Saudi Arabia, the United Arab Emirates, and Venezuela.

-WTO: World Trade Organization, founded in 1995 as the central organization dealing with the rules of trade between nations and based on signed agreements among member countries.
-As of October 2020, the WTO included 164 member economies.
+WTO: World Trade Organization, founded in 1995 and self-described as "the only global international organization dealing with the rules of trade between nations."
+Specifically, it "operates a global system of trade rules," "acts as a forum for negotiating trade agreements," "settles trade disputes between its members," and "supports the needs of developing countries."
+As of October 2021, the WTO included 164 member economies.